Peer Review Process

 In short, the steps are:

-- Manuscript Submission (by author) (route 1)
+- Manuscript Submission (by author) (Route 1)

-- Manuscript Check and Selection (by manager and editors) (route 2).
+- Manuscript Check and Selection (by manager and editors) (Route 2).
 Editors have a right to directly accept, reject, or review.
 Prior to further processing steps, a plagiarism check using Turnitin is applied for each manuscript.

-- Manuscript Reviewing Process (by reviewers) (route 3-4)
+- Manuscript Reviewing Process (by reviewers) (Route 3-4)

-- Notification of Manuscript Acceptance, Revision, or Rejection (by editor to author based on the reviewer's comments) (route 5)
+- Notification of Manuscript Acceptance, Revision, or Rejection (by editor to author based on the reviewer's comments) (Route 5)

 - Paper Revision (by author)

-Steps point number 1 to 5 is considered as 1 round of the peer-reviewing process (see the grey area in the figure).
+Steps point number 1 to 5 are considered as 1 round of the peer-reviewing process (see the grey area in the figure).
 And, our reviewing process at least goes through 2 rounds of reviewing process.